swiss/fedlex-jolux/doc/official_compilation.md

 For jolux:Act, the additional [abstraction levels](abstraction_levels.md) jolux:Expression and jolux:Manifestation are also available for all entries.

-The following figure shows the general structure of an entry in the OC:
+The following figure shows the general structure of an entry in the Official Compilation:

 :::{figure-md} oc_general
 ![](img/oc_general.svg)

-General structure of an entry in the Official Compilation (CC).
+General structure of an entry in the Official Compilation.
 :::

 As the jolux:Act is a very abstract representation of a law text, there is e.g. no title of the law attached to the jolux:Act because this is something language specific and therefore added to the [jolux:Expression](#Expression) of the jolux:Act.